Social justice refers to the overall fairness of society and the manner in which it divides its rewards and burdens among groups of people.

 Students gain a broad understanding of how ethics, philosophy, human rights, and history intersect with power, diversity, and broad social issues in the fields of health, environmental studies, ethnic and cultural studies, political science, and gender and women's studies.

-Work for the major consists of the undergraduate foundation, core courses, an emphasis area, and a capstone experience.
+Work for the major consists of the foundation core courses, an emphasis area, and a capstone experience.

 Students choose one of the following emphasis areas or they may work with the social justice adviser to create an individualized emphasis area: